Haruyoshi Matsushige

 On August 10, Matsushige was at Schofield Barracks and processed with 42 other soldiers for discharge from the Army.
 The veterans received their discharge in a public ceremony at Kapiolani Park on the first anniversary of V-J Day, August 14.
 On August 15, he returned to Schofield for his final discharge papers.
 His discharge papers stated that his civilian occupation was “sheet metal worker foreman.”

-He settled into an apartment at 1820-B Dole Street in Honolulu and did not return to live in Kauai.
-Soon, Matsushige reenlisted in the U.S. Army for an additional two years, serving in Japan.
-On January 31, 1948, he left Yokohama and arrived back in Honolulu aboard the troop ship USAT James O’Hara.
+He moved into an apartment at 1820-B Dole Street in Honolulu and did not return to live in Kauai.
+Matsushige soon became a civilian worker for the U.S. Army and served in Japan during the occupation.
+He left Yokohama on January 31, 1948, and arrived back in Honolulu aboard the troop ship USAT James O’Hara on February 8.

 On November 8, 1952, at the Honpa Honwangji Mission in Honolulu, he married Hatsue Kadota, daughter of Mr. and Mrs. Giichi Kadota of Hilo.
 She was employed at the Library of Hawaii.
 Hatsue had graduated from the University of Hawaii and received her Master’s degree in Library Science from Pratt Institute in New York City.